Affiliate Lab

 Scope

-The Arts and Health Evaluation Toolkit will recommend a set of tools (e.g., validated scales) to evaluate the outcomes and impact of arts interventions on health, well-being, and social connection.
-The toolkit will provide conceptual information about different types of evaluation, an overview of relevant research/experimental designs for arts-based programs, and descriptions of qualitative and quantitative measures for a variety of relevant outcome measures.
-Modules within the toolkit will focus on sets of relevant outcome measures to the field of Arts and Health, such as Mental Health (including Depression and Anxiety), Quality of Life (including Quality of Life, Life Satisfaction, and Well-being), and Emotion and Mood (including Emotion, Mood, and Happiness).
-Tools to measure physiological responses will also briefly be discussed.
+The Arts and Health Evaluation Toolkit recommends a set of tools (e.g., validated scales) to evaluate the outcomes and impact of arts interventions on health, well-being, and social connection.
+The toolkit provides conceptual information about different types of evaluation, an overview of relevant research/experimental designs for arts-based programs, and descriptions of qualitative and quantitative measures for a variety of relevant outcome measures.
+Modules within the toolkit focus on sets of relevant outcome measures to the field of Arts and Health, such as Mental Health (including Depression and Anxiety), Quality of Life (including Quality of Life, Life Satisfaction, and Well-being), and Emotion and Mood (including Emotion, Mood, and Happiness).
+Tools to measure physiological responses are also briefly be discussed.

 Deliverables

-A series of literature reviews will be conducted for relevant outcome measures (e.g., Mental Health, Quality of Life, Mood, etc) to identify canonical measurement tools in the medical and public health literature.
-A further investigation of the literature will examine the frequency of use of these tools across various arts domains.
-These reviews will be submitted as journal manuscripts, and will inform the Arts & Health Evaluation Toolkit digital resource, which will be released in Dec 2025.
+A series of literature reviews were conducted for relevant outcome measures (e.g., Mental Health, Quality of Life, Mood, etc) to identify canonical measurement tools in the medical and public health literature.
+A further investigation of the literature examined the frequency of use of these tools across various arts domains.

-An interactive online workshop was held in October 2024 to share preliminary findings with the local arts and scientific communities, and gather feedback and suggestions for refining and tailoring the toolkit for the community’s needs.
-A final launch event will be held to disseminate the toolkit and provide guidance on its usage.
+An interactive online workshop was held in October 2024 to share preliminary findings with the local arts and scientific communities, and to gather feedback and suggestions for refining and tailoring the toolkit for the community’s needs.
+A final launch event at the Yong Siew Toh Conservatory of Music was held in July 2025 to disseminate the toolkit and provide guidance on its usage.

 Project Team

-Led by A/Prof Dr. Kathleen Agres (CMH, YSTCM, NUS), Co-Investigator Dr. Jean Liu, and Collaborator Dr. Nisha Sajnani, the research team consists of members from the Centre for Music and Health (CMH) at the Yong Siew Toh Conservatory of Music, National University of Singapore.
+Led by A/Prof Dr. Kathleen Agres (CMH, YSTCM, NUS), Co-Investigator Dr. Jean Liu, and Collaborators Dr. Nisha Sajnani and Dr. Natalie Pang, the research team consists of members from the Centre for Music and Health (CMH) at the Yong Siew Toh Conservatory of Music, National University of Singapore.

 Funding and Support

-Support for this project was provided by the National Arts Council (Singapore), Tote Board (Singapore), and (from fall 2025) the National Heritage Board (Singapore).
+Support for this project was provided by the National Arts Council (Singapore), Tote Board (Singapore), and the National Heritage Board (Singapore).

 Categories